SHEGSZYDOO/alx-low_level_programming/0x02-functions_nested_loops/README.md

 10 - Write a function that adds two integers and returns the result.

 11 - Write a function that prints all natural numbers from n to 98, followed by a new line.

+13 - Write a program that prints the first 50 Fibonacci numbers, starting with 1 and 2, followed by a new line.